 Göran Bäcklund is a Swedish physicist and software developer.
 Göran took his master of science from Linne university in Vaxjo in 2011 his major was computational fluid dynamics.
-He works as a software developer with project involving applications used for visualization and simulations of scientific weather data.
-He has a long time interest in cosmology and amature astronomy.
+He works as a software developer with projects involving applications used for visualization and simulations of scientific weather data.
+He has a long time interest in cosmology and amateur astronomy.

 visit on linkedin

 The idea to develop an application for exoplanets, I got during an assignment in a cosmology course.
-The assignment was to investigate if there were any open data api containing information about exoplanets.
+The assignment was to investigate if there were any open data API containing information about exoplanets.
 Later I developed one of my own using the PHL's Exoplanets Catalog.
-The first api was build with PHP using Laravel framework and the first android application was released in june 2013.
+The first API was built with PHP using the Laravel framework and the first Android application was released in June 2013.

 The purpose was to build a good portfolio app that people interested in science could use to increase their knowledge.